Pritesh1980/aws-automation/README.md

 # aws-automation
-Experiments in using Terraform and CloudFormation for setting up simple AWS services
+Sample scripts for  Terraform and CloudFormation to set up simple AWS services and small apps.
+Intended for learning only!